alsjmonsoon/Ostrich-egg-shell-bead-data/README.md

 # Ostrich-egg-shell-bead-data
-This repo is to provide supplementary information for our paper entitled "Ostrich eggshell beads reveal 50,000-year-old social network in Africa" by Miller and Wang, 2021 in Nature DOI:
+This repo is to provide supplementary information for our paper entitled "Ostrich eggshell beads reveal 50,000-year-old social network in Africa" by Miller and Wang, 2021 DOI:
 This repo includes:

 * Individual OES bead data (CSV)